 Maxis and Electronic Arts cannot be blamed for a lack of courage: instead of relying on horses or cars, as requested by the community, there are droids and star fighters.
 The Gameplay Pack The Trip to Batuu does a lot differently than the fans would like.
 The profile of a Sims fan changes fundamentally: Instead of 15-year-old horse girls, nerdy Dark Lords of the Sith or passionate sabacc players can now spend many hours with the everyday simulation.
 The Star Wars gameplay pack addresses a completely new target group - but ignores the long-time fans, whose storm of rage EA has to endure.

-In purely playful terms, Die Riese nach Batuu is a successful work: Maxis manages to make The Sims 4 actually feel like content from the license template.
-The authentic environments create Star Wars flair, and not too short.
-What players are offered is just a graphical blanket, but really entertaining and enriched with content.
-In places, Die Reise nach Batuu feels like an excerpt from an RPG, of course without reaching its complexity.
-It is “Star Wars for in between”, a little adventure without the obligation to experience and play for intergalactic connections.
-The numerous appearances of well-known characters always ensure beautiful moments.
+From a purely playful point of view, The Giant after Batuu is a successful work: Maxis manages to make The Sims 4 actually feel like content from the license template.
+The authentic environments create Star Wars flair, and not too little.
+What players are offered is just a graphic blanket, but really entertaining and enriched with content.
+In places, Journey to Batuu feels like an excerpt from an RPG, of course without reaching its complexity.
+It is "Star Wars for in between", a small adventure without the obligation to experience and play intergalactic connections.
+The numerous appearances of well-known characters always provide beautiful moments.

 It doesn't get boring quickly with the gameplay package, on the contrary.
 There is a lot to do, including sometimes unwinding rather stupid missions.
 Overall, however, the license runs through the package like a red thread: Everything that is relevant in Star Wars is also available on Batuu - from lightsabers to stormtroopers.
 Diving into this small world in the big world is fun and noticeably enriches the world of experience from The Sims 4.
 That should - despite all the criticism of the package - encourage non-fans to take a look at least.
 And there is something else behind this trick: It is Maxis and Electronic Arts' attempt to accommodate a gigantic film world and the associated license in a video game that actually does not stand for fun on this level.
 Just imagine what great film and series topics there would be ...